idexio/idex-contracts-whistler/README.md

 ### Token Symbol Registry

 Business rules require orders to be specified in asset symbol terms rather than token contract address terms.
-For example, an order specifies the market as `“UBT-ETH”` rather than `{ "base": "0xb705268213d593b8fd88d3fdeff93aff5cbdcfae", "quote": "0x0" }`.
+For example, an order specifies the market as `"UBT-ETH"` rather than `{ "base": "0xb705268213d593b8fd88d3fdeff93aff5cbdcfae", "quote": "0x0" }`.
 Deposits, withdrawals and asset balance tracking, however, must be implemented in token contract address terms.
 In order to support both usage modes, Whistler includes a token registry that maps symbols to token contract addresses along with additional token metadata, such as precision.
 Only registered tokens are accepted for deposit.

-- Token registration is a two-transaction process, requiring separate calls to registerToken and confirmTokenRegistration.
+- Token registration is a two-transaction process, requiring separate calls to `registerToken` and `confirmTokenRegistration`.
 Two steps reduce the likelihood of data entry errors when registering a new token.

 - Occasionally projects upgrade their token address via a token swap but need to retain the same trading symbol.
 To